DenverDAO/COMStack/README.md

-# DAOStack
+# DACStack
-Everything you need to self-host your decentralized organization's open source collaboration
+Everything you need to self-host your decentralized autonomous collaboration!

 ## Inspiration